ECP703 - Child Protection

 |Unit chair:||L Laskey|

 Learning experiences are via CloudDeakin.
-Students are also required to attend a 2 day teaching practicum.
+Students are also required to attend a 2 day professional experience placement.

 Some weekend seminars may be offered.